gnosia93/airflow-on-aws/airflow-docker/readme.md

+### Prerequisite ###

 This section describe how to install airflow with docker into your mac os desktop.
 You need to install vscode first before installing airflow with docker compose.
-Make a vscode proejct which is named 'AIRFLOW-DOCKER' on your mac and open that proejct.
+Make a vscode proejct which is named 'AIRFLOW-DOCKER' on your mac and open that project.

 ![](https://github.com/gnosia93/airflow-on-aws/blob/main/airflow-docker/images/airflow-docker.png)